doner-kebard/card-game-backend/README.md

 While working on backend stuff (Clojure), please keep a terminal open at *all* times with the following command running:

-`docker-compose build; docker-compose run backend lein test-refresh; docker-compose down`
+`docker-compose run backend lein test-refresh`

 If working on frontend stuff, use instead:

-`docker-compose build; docker-compose up -d; docker-compose run frontend yarn test -w; docker-compose down`
+`docker-compose run frontend yarn test -w`

 This will give you instant feedback through the tests.

 For End-to-End testing, use testcafe to run the e2e tests:

-`testcafe all e2e/*.js`
+`docker-compose run testcafe firefox /tests/test.js`

 ## License